-Since 2008, the Council and partners in Kenya have developed and evaluated an intervention that combines safe spaces, financial and health education, and savings accounts for marginalized girls to build their social, health, and economic assets using a multi-sectoral approach.
-With support from the NoVo Foundation, this program was brought to more than 8,000 girls in four different urban settings in Kenya.
+Since 2008, the Council and partners in Kenya have developed and evaluated an intervention that combines safe spaces, financial and health education, and savings accounts for marginalized girls to build their social, health, and economic assets using a multi-sectoral approach, reaching over 8,000 girls.

 Until recently, these interventions have focused exclusively on girls, engaging community members and parents to gain support for the interventions themselves, but not as program participants.
 This project seeks—for the first time—to engage boys and men in girl-centered interventions, to determine what works best for girls as well as for boys and men.

 - Inform the design of an intervention targeting boys and men in a way that addresses and centers the needs of girls in relation to sexual exploitation and violence.

 - Test those designs to generate evidence on how engaging boys and men through this approach improves outcomes for girls.

 The baseline survey was conducted in the beginning of 2018 and the intervention is currently reaching over 3,000 adolescent girls, boys and young men in Nairobi and Nakuru.
 The NISITU program is implemented in parallel with girls and boys in the same community.
 Safe spaces groups meeting once a week and the content of the group meetings covers three main topics, each with separate versions adapted for boys and for girls: sexual and reproductive health; gender norms and power; and economic strengthening.
 Girls and boys meet in separate groups, however, male and female groups are paired and meet once a month to discuss the SRH and gender topics they have been learning in their sessions to model new approaches for male–female communication and relationships.